 GENS4 is a powerful and easy-to-use Z80 assembler which is very close to the standard Zilog assembler in definition.
-Unlike many other assemblers available for the Spectrum, GENS4 is an extensive, professional piece of software and you are urged to study the following sections, together with the example in Appendix 3, very carefully before attempting to use the assembler.
+Unlike many other assemblers available for the Spectrum, GENS4 is an extensive, professional piece of software and you are urged to study the following sections, together with the example in Appendix 3, very carefully before attempting to use the asssembler.
 If you are a complete novice, work through Appendix 3 first or consult one of the excellent books given in the Bibliography.

-GENS4 is compatible with the Disciple disc interface and we have a version, on disc, for the Opus Discovery system.
-These versions work exactly as described here, simply replace the word Microdrive where it occurs with Opus Disc or Disciple Disc as appropriate.
+We have versions of Devpac 4, on disc, for the Disciple & Opus Discovery disc systems and the Spectrum Plus 3 computer.
+These versions work exactly as described here, simply replace the word Microdrive where it occurs with Opus disc, Plus 3 disc or Disciple disc as appropriate.
+There are some extra features for the Plus 3 version which are described in the additional leaflet.

 GENS4 is roughly 10K bytes in length, once relocated, and uses its own internal stack so that it is a self-contained piece of software.
 It contains its own integral line editor which places the textfile immediately after the GENS4 code while the assembler's symbol table is created after the textfile.
-Thus when loading GENS4 you must allow enough room to include the assembler itself and the maximum symbol table and text size that you are likely you use in the current session.
+This when loading GENS4 you must allow enough room to include the assembler itself and the maximum symbol table and text size that you are likely you use in the current session.
 It will often be convenient, therefore, to load GENS4 into low memory.

 There are two versions of the assembler on the cassette, both are on side 1.
-First comes the 51 characters-per-line version, followed by the regular 32 characters-per-line version.
-Their names on the tape are GENS4-51 and GENS4 repectively and you should use whichever version suits you best, the 51-column code is some 400 bytes longer than the 32-column one.
+First comes the 51 characters-per-line version, followed by the regular 32 character-per-line version.
+Their names on the tape are GENS4-51 and GENS4 respectively and you should use whichever version suits you best, the 51-column code is some 400 bytes longer than the 32-column one.